 Durable Travel Shoes

-Whether embarking on the Doolin Cliffs Trek, pedaling a bike on Inisheer or simply walking to one of the Doolin pubs, you will want to do it in comfortable shoes!
+Whether embarking on a trek, pedaling a bike on Inisheer or simply walking to one of the pubs, you will want to do it in comfortable shoes!
 I wore everyday trainers for our trip, and Kris prefers Merrell Trail Shoes.
 Read the reviews regarding the top choices in our Great Travel Shoes roundup.

 Irish Weather Gear